Olive W. and George S. Lee Memorial Garden

 Lee Garden is open to the public from dawn to dusk every day of the year.

 Admission is free.
 Please note the walking paths are covered with wood chips, and some are rocky and somewhat steep.
 Because of the terrain and its woodland setting the Garden is not handicap accessible.
 There is also no restroom or available drinking water.

 Guided walking tours for groups of 6-10 can be arranged from early April through June.
 The tours focus on what's in flower each week during the spring blooming season.
 There is no set tour fee, but the NCBL asks that groups make a small donation to help with the upkeep of the garden.
 Groups of 8 or more are asked to schedule their visit whether or not they have arranged for a guided tour, as this will ensure that there are not too many large groups visiting at once.

 To schedule a tour of the Garden and for information about volunteer opportunities in the Garden please click HERE to contact us.

 How to Get to The Garden

-The Lee Memorial Garden is located at 89 Chichester Road, New Canaan, Connecticut.
+The Lee Memorial Garden is located at 89 Chichester Road, New Canaan, CT.